ksundeen/mymooder/README.md

 10. Finally, to get back to the root user from your profile user, simply type exit bring you back to the root user login screen:

         exit

+# Monkey Pacthing the Android Leaflet.html file location
+I noticed when building the Android app that the location of the Leakflet.html was incorrect.
+Finding the right location took some detective working, but the solution is applying this fix to two files: